aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/java/task-properties/add-extended-attributes/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure that you have the following prerequisites:
 - Basic knowledge of Java programming.
 - Aspose.Tasks for Java library installed.
-You can download it from the [official website](https://releases.aspose.com/tasks/java/).
+You can download it from the [website](https://releases.aspose.com/tasks/java/).
 - A Java Integrated Development Environment (IDE) installed on your system.
 ## Import Packages
 In your Java project, import the necessary packages to access Aspose.Tasks functionalities: